fooosh/RIPPLE/README.md

 ## Stay Tuned

 We are always working on ways to make RIPPLE more accesible!
-We are currently developing pre-sets for free imaging software such as ImageJ, Gimp, and PhotoP.
+We are currently developing pre-sets for free imaging software such as ImageJ, Gimp, and PhotoPea.

 ## Team